oramirez13/NovaBank/README.md

 ### `index.html` — The Phishing Simulation
 A fake security alert page impersonating NovaBank.
-It mimics the visual style and urgent language used in real phishing emails.
+It mimics the visual style and urgent language used in real phishing attacks.
-When the user clicks the download button, a JavaScript warning appears explaining that this is a phishing simulation — **the educational moment of the demo**.
+When the user clicks the download button, a JavaScript warning appears revealing this is a simulation — **the educational moment of the demo**.

 ### `blog.html` — The Awareness Page
 An informational article explaining: